Mohamad E. Allaf, M.D.

 Office: 410 502 5984

-Dr. Pierorazio has expertise in all malignancies of the urinary tract, including kidney, bladder, prostate, testis, adrenal, penile and urethral cancer.
-He performs both open and minimally-invasive surgeries including laparoscopic and robotic surgeries of the kidney, bladder, prostate and retroperitoneal lymph node dissection for testicular cancer.
-He has a special interest in kidney cancer, including partial nephrectomy for early stage disease and high-risk surgeries for patients with advanced urological cancers.
+Dr. Pierorazio has expertise in all malignancies of the urinary tract and performs both open and minimally-invasive surgeries including laparoscopic and robotic surgeries of the kidney, bladder, prostate and retroperitoneal lymph node dissection for testicular cancer.
+He has a special interest in kidney cancer, including partial nephrectomy for early stage disease and high-risk surgeries for patients with advanced cancers.

-He is the Director of the Division of Testicular Cancer and works with a number of testicular cancer advocacy groups around the country.
+He is also the Director of the Division of Testicular Cancer, a member of the NCCN Guidelines committee, and works with a number of testicular cancer advocacy groups around the country.
 He runs the testicular cancer "Go-Team" and coordinates the departments research efforts in testicular cancer.

-Dr. Pierorazio is the recipient of a number of academic awards including the American Urologic Association Essay Contest and has presented his research at a number of national and international meetings.
+Dr. Pierorazio is the recipient of a number of academic awards including the American Urologic Association Essay Contest, NCCN Young Investigator Award, and has presented his research at a number of national and international meetings.
 He has written and published numerous research articles, textbook chapters, and video presentations in the field Urologic Oncology.

-Dr. Smith is an Assistant Professor of Urology at Johns Hopkins University and the Director of John Hopkins Urologic Oncology at Sibley Hospital.
-She completed Urologic Oncology Fellowship at the National Cancer Institute, where she focused on development of personalized targeted therapies for bladder cancer.
+Dr. Smith is an Assistant Professor of Urology at Johns Hopkins University and the Director of Johns Hopkins Urologic Oncology at Sibley Hospital.
+She completed her urologic residency at Cleveland Clinic, and urologic oncology fellowship at National Cancer Institute.

 Dr. Smith is highly trained in advanced urologic surgery, including both open and minimally invasive approach to oncologic diseases and the use of latest robotic technologies.
-Dr. Smith’s expertise spans a wide area of urologic malignancies, including bladder, prostate, kidney, adrenal, testis and penile cancers.
+Her clinical expertise spans a wide area of urologic malignancies with particular interest in bladder and kidney cancers.
+In bladder cancer surgery she specializes in complex urinary diversions, including continent orthotopic neobladder and continent catheterizable pouch techniques.
+In kidney cancer her particular area of expertise is partial nephrectomy, with the goal of oncologically-sound maximum nephron-sparing surgery.

 Dr. Wright is Director of Neurourology and Chief of Urology at Johns Hopkins Bayview Medical Center.
 He completed a fellowship in female urology, reconstructive urology and urodynamics.
 His clinical and research interests are in male and female urinary incontinence, complex voiding dysfunction and pelvic genitourinary reconstructive surgery.